stefan-b-jakobsson/x16-smc-bootloader/README.md

 firmware has been received by the bootloader.

-The update program running on the X16 can optionally rewind the target address to 0 using command 0x84 and use command 0x85 to read one byte at a time from the SMC flash memory.
-The update program can use these functions to verify the update.
+The update program running on the X16 can optionally rewind the target address to 0x0000 using command 0x84 and use command 0x85 to read one byte at a time from the SMC flash memory.
+This can be used to verify the update.

 Finally, the update program must use command 0x82 to reset the SMC.
-This will write any buffered data to flash memory and then turn off the computer.
+This will write any remaining buffered data to flash memory and then turn off the computer.

 The SMC can only update the flash memory in whole pages of 64 bytes.
 The committed bytes are buffered until there is a full page that can be written to flash memory.